-According to the World Health Organization (WHO), an estimated 2.2 billion people worldwide have some form of vision impairment, with roughly 253 million experiencing severe vision disability or total blindness.
-There are also roughly 466 million people globally who are deaf or hard of hearing.
-That’s a huge portion of the world population that may need to use inclusive technology like screen readers, text-to-speech programs, and/or captioning to navigate the digital world.
+According to reports from the World Health Organization (WHO), there are an estimated 2.2 billion people worldwide who have some form of vision impairment, with about 253 million individuals experiencing a severe vision disability or blindness.
+There are also roughly 466 million people globally who are deaf or hard-of-hearing.

-Someone doesn’t need to have a permanent disability like total blindness or hearing loss to be impacted by accessibility best practices for social media either.
-An individual could also have a disability that is:
+Someone also doesn’t need to have a visible or permanent disability to be impacted by accessibility practices either.
+It’s possible to have a disability that is temporary or situational.

-This is important to remember when developing your social media strategy.
-Just because you have a highly visual or audial product or service doesn’t mean that you don’t need to implement accessibility best practices.
-If the effort isn’t being made to be inclusive online, then your content could be acting as a barrier for users with disabilities, keeping them from valuable information and communications.
+This is important to keep in mind when developing your social media strategy.
+Just because you have highly visual content or content that relies mostly on audio doesn’t mean you can forgo implementing accessibility best practices.
+If you’re not making an effort to be inclusive online, then your content could be acting as a barrier for users with disabilities, keeping them from valuable information and communications.